jpehman/webauthn-guide/Readme.md

 ## <a id="importantTerms"></a> Important Terms
 - Relying Party: The host of the website implementing WebAuthn
 - Client: The browser or device used as a proxy between the server and the authenticator device
-- Authenticator: The device used as for authenticating the user, e.g. a security key, biometric authenticator, or pass key
+- Authenticator: The device used for authenticating the user, e.g. a security key, biometric authenticator, or pass key
 - registration ceremony: The five part process of creating a valid user public key for use in the authentication ceremony
   - Client - Request a challenge
   - Relying Party - Respond with the challenge